PeterTKovacs/zold137/README.md

 __description_of_datasets__ is our writeup about the data with a self-explaining name.

 In addition to this, we provide basic visualization in Jupyter Notebooks .... and ....
 The main purpose of these notebooks is to introduce the datasets and give some impression about them.
 As both sets consist of numerous pictures, they are not uploadaded to GitHub.

+Thus, one may not want to run the code, only look at the visualized examples.

 ## zold137/conv_tests